dav1312/Stockfish/README.md

 make -j profile-build ARCH=x86-64-avx2
 ```

+> [!NOTE]
-Detailed compilation instructions for all platforms can be found in our
+> Detailed compilation instructions for all platforms can be found in our
 [documentation][wiki-compile-link].
 Our wiki also has information about
 the [UCI commands][wiki-uci-link] supported by Stockfish.